filamerce/filament-translatable/README.md

 #### Customizing `Translations` component

-After using `translatable()` method, the context of field is switched to `Translations` component, so you can use any of method that belongs to component.
+After using the `translatable()` method, the context of the field is switched to the `Translations` component, so you can use any method that belongs to the component.

 ```php
 use Filament\Forms\Components\TextInput;